 Students and staff members are each assigned to one of the three 'Houses' at Aspengrove.
 The three houses, Arbutus, Cedar and Oak, include students from all grades.
 Older students are given the leadership role of House Captain.
-When a new member joins the Aspengrove community they are assigned a House and given a shirt and pin which will be worn for special house events.
+When a new member joins the Aspengrove community, they are assigned a House.